 Do you ever catch yourself buying things to feel happy?
 Are you working in a job you don’t love to pay for a car you don’t really need?
 Do you self-medicate with muffins or new shoes?
-It’s so interesting how many things we do (and how much money we spend) to compensate for something we feel is missing, or to keep up with the pack.
+It’s so interesting how many things we do (and how much money we spend) to compensate for something we feel is missing, or to 'follow the pack'.

 has revealed that more than two-thirds of shoppers felt happy, in control and a level of normalcy while shopping (and that it staved off feelings of stress, loneliness and boredom, despite what was going on around them).

-Many of us also shop to keep up with the Joneses.
+Many of us also shop to keep up with 'the Joneses'.
 We irrationally overspend because our animal brain takes over, trying to fill a void or impress those around us.
-It’s called ‘conspicuous consumerism’ – a term that describes people who parade material wealth as a measure of their social position and status.
+It’s called ‘conspicuous consumerism’ – a term that describes people who parade material wealth as a measure of their social position or status.

 Like them, you have a choice in how you respond to a situation.
 When something becomes stressful, or you’re feeling lonely, sad or bored, you can choose to fall back on your preferred coping mechanism – to pull out the credit card or raid the pantry, knowing it will only provide temporary relief.
 Or, you can choose to take a more conscious approach, recognising your feelings for what they are and taking a different path.
 Tip of the day: live a conscious life.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.